 - In the Piano Sessions, every episode starts with Matt trying to do some sort of cleaning/repairing activity (always with kitchen gloves on).
 He asks Jay for help, and all Jay does is play a song.

 - Matt makes high fives weird.

 - Every single voice that is heard offscreen (via phone, etc.) is actually Jay's voice, since he is good at impressions.
 Both Vince Valence's & Jeremy's voices are done by Jay.
 Even the guy who insults Jay in "The Burn" is Jay's voice.

 - Vitriolic Best Buds: They cut one another down constantly, even in real life.

-- Although throughout the whole series there is a callous disregard for any sort of copyright infringement, punctuated in the deleted scene, "Mountain".
+- Throughout the whole series, there is a callous disregard for any sort of copyright infringement, punctuated in the deleted scene, "Mountain".
 Jay says, "This, right here, is The Edge." ...immediate cut to The Edge in its entirety.

 - The same thing happens in Piano Session "Dragon."